embiem/book-rag/README.md

 ## TODO

-- implement querying:
-  - user sends a query & bookID
-  - create vector embedding of query
-  - perform similarity search on pgvector for that bookID
-  - return 20 most similar snippets, sorted

-- call LLM with a user's query + related snippets from the book
+- call LLM with a user's query + related snippets from the book (implement RAG endpoint)

 ## Further Improvements

 - ollama as a component in docker-compose with necessary embedding model pre-installed.
 So we don't have to require manually installing it.
 - generate embeddings in batches & in parallel in rag/embedding.go
+- insert embeddings into DB as they are created to prevent large memory spikes for larger books
+- improve the chunking mechanism